scmacdon/AWSBlog/README.md

 **Cost to Complete**: The AWS Services included in this document are included in the AWS Free Tier.

+**Note**: Please be sure to terminate all of the resources created during this document to ensure that you are no longer charged.

 ## Create an IntelliJ Project named AWS Blog
 The following example generates a presigned URL that you can give to others so that they can retrieve an object from an S3 bucket.